DannyAzoro/Number-Classification-API/README.md

 ## Usage

-Once the API is up and running, you can make GET requests to the `/api/classify-number` endpoint by passing a query parameter `number`.
+The API will be ready to run now, make GET requests to the `/api/classify-number` endpoint by passing a query parameter `number`.

 Example: